DmitriyBobrovskiy/CheckReceiptSDK/README.md

 There are two types of tests: unit tests and integration tests.
 Unit tests can be run as is.
 For running integration tests, `Ignore` attribute should be removed in `IntegrationTests` class and correct values should be provided for tests.

+### NB: not enough information to specify all the filds in receipt